planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ---

+## Foes

+Challenges from its inhabitants show how the game world pushes back against the players.
+The example foes given below are meant to be adjusted for the setting or adventure.

+The Guide does not need to prepare full stats for unnamed creatures or NPCs.
+A simplified Threat pool will do.
+Much like a Hazard pool, this is a broad description of their role and challenge, such as “Stunned Bystander 3D+3” or “Hostile Village Elder 4D+2.”

+<p style="text-align: center;">[ Check pool ] D + [ FRAME ]</p>

+The number with a D is their dice pool for most combat purposes, and when doubled it forms their base Mettle.
+If they try something related to their title, raise it by two to mimic a CALLING.
+The number after the + is their FRAME.

+- **Caveman:** Threat 4D+4, Mettle 8, Soak 4, Attack with club (5D Hit, 6 DM, Parry +1), Speed 1.
+Our primitive forebears, hardy and cunning.
+- **Cop:** Threat 3D+3, Mettle 6, Soak 3, Attack with club (4D Hit, 5 DM, Parry +1) or pistol (4D Hit, 7 DM, Range 2, Ammo 9), Speed 1.
+Adventurers often deal with these common agents of the law.
+- **Cultist:** Threat 3D+3, Mettle 6, Soak 3, Attack with dagger (4D, 5 DM), Speed 1.
+Robed devotee of a sinister religion.
+- **Goon:** Threat 3D+4, Mettle 6, Soak 4, Attack with Brass knuckles (4D Hit, 5 DM), Speed 1.
+Henchmen fluent in physical persuasion.
+- **Guard dog:** 4D+3, Mettle 8, Soak 3, Attack with bite (5D Hit, 4 DM), Speed 2.
+A large and vicious dog, stats also useful for wolves.
+- **Grizzly Bear:** 4D+6, Mettle 8, Soak 7 (hide and gristle), Attack with bite or claw (5D Hit, 7 DM), Speed 1.
+A fearsome force of nature.
+- **Soldier:** Threat 4D+4, Mettle 8, Soak 4, Attack with Assault Rifle (5D Hit, 8 DM, 2H, Burst, Ammo 30, Range 5), Speed 1.
+Acts as part of a team, disciplined and deadly.
+- **Tyrannosaur:** Threat 4D+12, Mettle 8, Soak 12, Attack with Bite (5D, 14 DM), Speed 2.
+A hazard of the cretaceous period, but things happen.
+- **Zombie:** Threat 2D+5, Mettle 4, Soak 2, Attack with bite (3D+5), Speed 1/2.
+Special: only Fallen if attacker declares a head shot, otherwise just Staggered.
+Those damaged by a bite suffer a 5D+5 per hour Affliction, but instead of dying they turn into a Zombie.

+---

 ## Hirelings

 No man is an island, and even a well-rounded party can find they lack the ability or patience for certain tasks.
 In general, you get what you pay for.
 A Hireling’s CALLING is usually from 5-7D, depending on how good at their jobs they are and how well the party pays them.
 Otherwise, they can use an average NPC Extra pool of 3D+3 or so.
 Favorite hirelings often get regular stats, and are prime candidates to step in as replacement characters in the actual party.